CSA-infra/RISCV-Scalable-Simulation-tutorial/README.md

 ```

 ### Getting Started
-Build the documentation to get start with the two part tutorial.
-Minimum required version of python is 3.10
+Build the documentation to get start with the two-part tutorial.
+Minimum required version of python is 3.10.
+The tutorial has been tested on Linux based systems.

 ```
 python3 -m venv imec_tut_2025
 source imec_tut_2025/bin/activate
 pip3 install -r requirements.txt
 make html
 ```
 ### Need help?
 If you need help or clarification regarding any part of the tutorial, file an issue in the repository.